Topological Quantum Computation on Supersymmetric Spin Chains: Review of anyons and their fusion spaces

 respectively.
 Among the anyonic species there is the 1, which is unique and is called the {\it vacuum}.
 It is defined by the fact that its fusion with any other species gives back that species itself, that is $N^c_{a1}=N^c_{1a}=\delta_{ac}$.
 An important distinction is between Abelian anyons, for which $N^c_{ab}=1$ for only one value of $c$ and $N^{c'}_{ab}=0$ for all $c'\neq c$, and non-Abelian anyons, for which there is at least one $a$ and $b$ such that there are multiple fusion channels $c$ with $N^c_{ab}\neq 0$.
 We will mostly be interested in examples of non-Abelian anyons with no multiplicity, and henceforth we only consider the case in which $N^c_{ab}=0,1$.
 Every anyon $\phi_a$ has an anti-particle $\phi_{\bar{a}}$ (which can possibly be $\phi_a$ itself), such that they fuse to the vacuum in precisely one way, that is $N^1_{a \bar{a}}=1$.
 Besides annihilating into the vacuum, they may also annihilate into other species.

 To every fusion channel one can associate a vector space $V^c_{ab}$, called {\it fusion space}, with $\dim(V^c_{ab})=N^c_{ab}$ and basis vectors $\ket{a,b;c}$.
 The dual to the fusion space is the {\it splitting space} $V^{ab}_c$ spanned by $\bra{a,b;c}$.
 Physically, splitting can be thought of as the time reversed process of fusion.
+Together they define the inner product, which we take to be the canonical one.

+where $i_1$ and $i_2$ represent two different anyon species corresponding to different fusion channels of the anyons $a$ and $b$.

 One can generalize the vector space $V^c_{ab}$ ($V^{ab}_c$) to the case where more particles fuse (split) into (from) $d$.
 For example, $V^d_{abc}$ has three initial particles of species $a,b,c$ and a final particle of species $d$.
 This space can be obtained in two ways, according to the order in which the anyons fuse, either as $(ab)c$ or as $a(bc)$.
 These two processes are unitarily related by so-called {\it $F$-matrices}, as shown in Fig. \ref{fig:Fmove}.

 In terms of basis kets, this is encoded in the following relation

 Later on we will refrain from mentioning the anyons that are fusing (splitting) when it is understood from the context.
 In such situations, $\ket{ab;i}\ket{ic;d}\equiv \ket{i}$ and $\ket{bc;j}\ket{aj;d}\equiv \ket{j}$.
 The $F$-matrices can be thought of as sliding the anyon line $b$ from $a$ to $c$, see Fig. \ref{fig:Fmove}, justifying the nomenclature of {\it $F$-move}.
 As this operation also resembles the associativity condition in algebra, this is sometimes also denoted as the {\it associativity move}.